Attention Deficit Hyperactivity Disorder is becoming one of the most diagnosed disorders among children.

 ADHD can interfere so much with a child's ability to study and learn that teachers and doctors may consider it a learning disorder.

-Do any of the following apply to your child?
+Does any of the following apply to your child/ren?

-- Their room is a hopeless mess with papers, toys and clothes everywhere?
-This is normal for a teenager but not so much for an 8 year old.
+- Their room is a hopeless mess with papers, toys and clothing everywhere?
+This is normal for a teenager, but not so much for an 8-year-old.

 - They can't concentrate, even while playing.